-MORSE may also be run in an albedo-only mode; i.e., no cross sections are input.
+MORSE may also be run in an albedo-only mode, i.e., no cross sections are input.
 This is usually a void-albedo medium geometry.
 The user must specify all particle distributions at the albedo surface interface in his special routines.
-This technique takes advantage of the MORSE geometry capabilities and has been used for transport studies of several uncharged, non-nuclear "particles" either for one-group or multigroup problems.
+This technique takes advantage of the MORSE geometry capabilities and has been used for transport studies of several uncharged, non-nuclear "particles" either for one group or multi-group problems.
 Among these phenomena are gases, heat quanta, and material sputtering from first-wall fusion devices.
 Monte Carlo heat transfer has also been investigated in more general detail.

 III.D.
-Adjoint Capability
+Adjoint capability

 Due to its multigroup energy structure, MORSE has had much application in the adjoint mode.
 All that is needed is an indicator set on card B (also set in XCHEKR if the cross sections are pre-processed).
 All input is done in the same manner as for a forward calculation.
 Group (energy) dependent inversions and matrix transposition are done automatically.
-For fission problems, the $\chi$ and $\nu\Sigma_f$ are also interchanged by the code.
+For fission problems, the $\chi$ and $\nu\Sigma$ , are also interchanged by the code.
 The user must input the adjoint source spectrum (forward response) on cards E in the forward structure.
 Likewise, the adjoint response (forward source spectrum) must be input on cards FF in the forward structure.
-For a two-particle mode, coupled neutron gamma-ray adjoint calculation, the GWLOW values (cards O) are input for the gamma groups in the forward structure.

-These simple procedures will yield adjoint calculated results that are the same (within statistical uncertainty) as those for a forward calculation only for a physical source and detector which are points in space and isotropic in angular dependence.
-Otherwise, special attention must be given to the adjoint source selection, normalization, and estimation processes, which are usually more complicated than those for a forward calculation (see Section VI).
-The calculated adjoint energy spectra are not divided by $\Delta E$ and correspond to those from an adjoint discrete ordinates calculation.
-It is a simple procedure to obtain forward flux spectra from an adjoint multigroup Monte Carlo calculation (see Section VI.G).
+These simple procedures will yield adjoint calculated results the same (within statistical uncertainty) as that for a forward calculation only for a physical source and detector which are points in space and isotropic in angular dependence.
+Otherwise, special attention must be given to the adjoint source selection, normalization, and estimation processes, which are usually more complicated than that for a forward calculation (see Section VI).
+The calculated adjoint energy spectra are not divided by $\Delta E$ and correspond to that from an adjoint discrete ordinates calculation.
+It is a simple procedure to obtain forward flux spectra from an adjoint multigroup Monte Carlo calculation (see Section VI.H).
 For coupled neutron-gamma-ray adjoint calculations, the primary-secondary particle connotation reverses.
 Primary adjoint gamma rays now produce secondary adjoint neutrons.
-Also, the designation of the various energy group limits mentioned at the beginning of Section III can become confusing, especially when one is trying to skip groups for computer memory conservation in either of the two neutron-gamma-ray modes.
+Also, the designation of the various energy group limits mentioned at the beginning of Section III can become confusing, especially when trying to skip groups for computer memory conservation in either of the two neutron-gamma-ray modes.
 It is a good idea to run a forward cross-section processing and compare the $\Sigma_T$ and $\Sigma_T^$ for verification of the group order.
 The total cross sections should be identical, and the extra calculation time is insignificant.

-In observing the output of a MORSE adjoint cross-section processing calculation, it is seen that the reversed total cross-section column SIGT is identical to that for a forward case as in Figs. 2-4.
+In observing the output of a MORSE adjoint cross-section processing calculation, it is seen that the total cross-section column SIGT is identical to that for a forward case as in Figs. 2-4.
 All other values will in general be much different (non-physical in the forward sense).
-The scattering cross section is the sum of the adjoint downscatter; i.e., $\Sigma_g^ = \sum{g'} \Sigma{g' \rightarrow g}$ , whereas the forward value is $\Sigma_g = \sum{g'} \Sigma{g \rightarrow g'}$ .
-For some nuclides, or mixture of nuclides, the $\Sigma_g^$ can be much greater than $\Sigma_g$ .
+The scattering cross section is the sum of the adjoint downscatter, i.e., $\Sigma_s^ = \sum{g'} \Sigma{g \rightarrow g'}$ ; whereas, the forward value is $\Sigma_s = \sum_g \Sigma{g \rightarrow g'}$ .
+For some nuclides, or mixture of nuclides, the $\Sigma_s^$ can be much greater than $\Sigma_s^$ .
 This is especially true in the lowest numbered adjoint neutron groups (lowest neutron energies).
-Multiple scatter in these groups can lead to prohibitively high adjoint particle weights since at each collision the weight is multiplied by PNABS = $\Sigma_g^/\Sigma_g$ .
+Multiple scatter in these groups can lead to prohibitively high adjoint particle weights since at each collision the weight is multiplied by $PNABS = \Sigma_s^/\Sigma_T^$ .
 A method to alleviate this problem has been proposed and will soon be incorporated into MORSE.

 III.E.
-DOMINO Coupling Code
+DOMINO coupling code